 After our guided tour as I stood in the Seaside Gardens, I was a little envious of the waterfront views that John Turner, Susanna, and Nathaniel must have enjoyed and delighted in viewing.
 Since it’s impossible to go back in time and join them, on your next visit to Salem I definitely recommend budgeting time to sit and relax here on a beautiful summer day like I did.

 115 Derby St, Salem, MA 01970

 Our time in Salem draws to a close and while we didn’t see any witches or witness any paranormal activity, we thoroughly enjoyed the fresh air, charm, and history of Salem, Massachusetts.
+I think it definitely helped us to understand what being a witch in Salem at the time was like, and it was really an eye-opener.
+I also had more questions, like whether there were any people who didn’t realize they were witches and how they lived their life.
+I’ll just have to ask that question if we decide to go again, or you could always do it for me instead.
 If you’re planning a visit to Salem, consider the Discover Salem Passport which provides admission to three top museums and a ride on the Salem Trolley as well as lunch and dinner discounts.

 Up next I head back home to Boston, Massachusetts.
 Check out the many pics of our trip by reading all of the road trip posts and searching the hashtag, #TwoChicksAndARoadTrip on Twitter, Instagram, and FaceBook.

 While I was generously provided free admission to the Witch History Museum, the Witch House, and the House of Seven Gables from Salem Tourism, all opinions and photographs, unless otherwise noted, are my own.